 When the second red flag period was lifted and the race restarted under green in overtime, Hamlin and Byron were on the front row ahead of Bowyer and DiBenedetto.
 Way behind the leaders, Johnson continued on the lead lap following repairs to his car.

-At the front, Byron received a push from Bowyer on the inside lane to take the lead.
+At the front, Byron received a push from Bowyer on the inside lane to take the lead ahead of Hamlin.
 In Turn 2, however, Bell and his No. 95 Rheem Toyota Camry gained a run to Byron’s rear bumper.
 When the white flag waved and the final lap started, Byron was still ahead.
 Behind, Truex moved up to second after passing Bell and started to challenge Byron for the lead on the outside lane.
 In Turn 1, Bowyer and his No. 14 Haas Automation Ford Mustang slipped following contact with Hamlin and he made contact with the outside wall.
 Behind him, Harvick, who had made contact with Buescher a lap earlier in Turn 2, also got into the wall amid a shower of sparks after cutting a tire.

-Entering Turn 4 and with the checkered flag flying, Byron was able to hold off Elliott and a pack of cars to streak across the finish line in first place and grab a win and a spot in the Playoffs.
+Entering Turn 4 and with the checkered flag flying, Byron was able to hold off Elliott and a small pack of cars to streak across the finish line in first place and grab a win and a spot in the Playoffs.

 With the victory, Byron recorded the 260th NASCAR Cup career win for Hendrick Motorsports and the first win for the No. 24 car since November 2015 at Martinsville Speedway, which was last made by NASCAR Hall of Famer Jeff Gordon.
 In addition, Byron and Gordon are the only competitors to record a Cup win while driving the No. 24 car.
 The Charlotte native also became the 195th competitor to win a Cup race, the second first-time winner of this season and the 34th competitor to record a win across NASCAR’s three major division series (Cup, Xfinity and Truck Series).
 In addition, crew chief Chad Knaus recorded his first Cup win since June 2017 at Dover International Speedway and he extended his Playoff appearance as a title contender to 17 consecutive seasons.